-2.4.7.1 Thresholds
+2.4.7.1 TDA Thresholds

-When assessing a project against the following thresholds, only consider those hard and pervious surfaces that are subject to this Core Requirement as determined in Section 2.3 of this Chapter.
+When assessing a TDA against the following thresholds, only consider the types of surfaces (e.g. new hard surfaces, replaced hard surfaces, converted vegetation areas) that are subject to this Core Requirement as determined in Section 2.3 of this Chapter.

-Stormwater treatment facilities shall be constructed if the following criteria are met within a threshold discharge area (see Table 2-2):
+Stormwater treatment facilities shall be constructed if the following criteria are met within a threshold discharge area TDA (see Table I - 2.2).
+The project proponent must demonstrate that the TDA does not meet either of the following thresholds for Runoff Treatment BMPs to not be required for that TDA.

-- Total pollution-generating hard surface (PGHS) is 5,000 square feet or more, or - Total pollution-generating pervious surfaces (PGPS) not including permeable pavements are three-quarters (3/4) of an acre or more, and from which there will be a surface water discharge in a natural or man-made conveyance system from the site.
+- Total pollution-generating hard surface (PGHS) is 5,000 square feet or • more. or - Total pollution-generating pervious surfaces (PGPS) not including permeable pavements - are three-quarters (3/4) of an acre or more, and from which there will be a surface water discharge in a natural or manmade conveyance system from the site.